Key marijuana drug approval looms as cannabis goes mainstream

 Its success in clinical trials means analysts expect it to become a $1 billion-plus seller and experts believe it will be a valuable new weapon in controlling seizures.

-“It gives us another medication when we’ve got very limited medications that are actually helpful,” said Helen Cross, a consultant in pediatric neurology at Great Ormond Street Hospital for Children.
+“It gives us another medication when we’ve got very limited medications that are actually helpful,” said Helen Cross, a consultant in paediatric neurology at Great Ormond Street Hospital for Children.

 But Cross, who worked on the GW clinical studies, noted the new syrup treatment did not work for all patients.